 Beyond Northwestern, he serves as an expert and author for the UN based World Intellectual Property Organization and has served as an appointed member on the United States Department of Commerce Trademark Public Advisory Committee to the Patent and Trademark Office.
 He also serves on the board of several companies and the US Intellectual Property Allliance and the Illinois Intellectual Property Alliance.

 He has been called to offer testimony on intellectual property related matters in legal and policy forums including the International Trade Commission, US Federal District Court, US Federal Tax Court and at International Tribunals in Asia and beyond.
 Further, he is appointed to serve as an external Ph.D. examiner by Abo Akademi in Finland.

-He is serving as a special issue editor of Technology and Innovation and serves on the editorial boards of the California Management Review and The Journal of the National Academy of Inventors.
+He is serving as Senior Editor of Technology and Innovation and serves on the editorial boards of the California Management Review and The Journal of the National Academy of Inventors.

 His research investigates the strategic use of intangible assets and intellectual properties to build and sustain competitive advantage.
 Research sponsors have included the World Intellectual Property Organization (WIPO), Microsoft Corporation, The Alexander VonHumboldt Foundation, the United States Department of the Treasury, the National Science Foundation, NASA, FAA, NIST, the Department of Defense, Motorola, Daimler-Chrysler, and others.